ga4gh/data-security/AAI/AAIConnectProfile.md

     Claim Repositories is beyond the scope of this version of the GA4GH AAI specification.
 It may be proprietary.

-Use Cases illistrated (related data flow arrows are color-coded by user color and labelled by the user -- A, B, C -- that made the original application request):
+-   User-related data flow arrows are color-coded by user color and labelled by the user (A, B, C) that made the original application request.
+For example, `B1` is the first data flow initiated by `User B`.

+Use Cases illistrated:

 -   `User A`: `Relying Party 1` is an application that uses claims directly from brokers, then acts as a Claim Clearinghouse by checking to see if the user's